wcgordon1/nocodejobs/src/content/posts/how-to-hire-a-bubbl-io-developer.md

 - **Social Media**: Connect with developers on Twitter using relevant hashtags.
 - **Bubble.io Bootcamps**: Reach out to organizations offering Bubble.io training programs.

-## Evaluating Candidates' Skills and Experience
+## Evaluating Candidates' Skills and Experience for Bubble.io
 When assessing potential candidates, focus on these key areas:
 - **Bubble.io Proficiency**: Look for developers with a deep understanding of the platform's features.
 - **Portfolio**: Review past projects for quality and complexity.